estelacode/fastmcp_lab/README.md

 # Pushes local changes to the remote repository "origin" and sets the "master" branch as the upstream branch of the remote repository.
 git push -u origin master

+# Downloads the latest changes from the remote repository.
+git fetch origin

+# Downloads the latest changes from the remote repository and merges them into the current branch.
+git pull origin

+# Merges the specified branch into the current branch.
+git merge <branch_name>

+# Creates a new branch named <new_branch_name> and switches to it.
+git checkout -b <new_branch_name>

+# Switches to an existing branch named <branch_name>.
+git checkout <branch_name>

 # Displays the list of local branches in the repository.
 git branch